Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Related Work

 \subsection{Dynamic Networks}

-Different from static networks, dynamic networks usually change their architectures based on the input samples \cite{veit2018convolutional,wang2018skipnet}.
+Different from static networks, dynamic networks usually change their architectures based on the input samples \cite{han2021dynamic}.
 The purpose of designing dynamic networks is to reduce the cost of network inference and utilize the most effective sub-networks to get the correct prediction.
 For example, Wang et al.\cite{wang2020deep} consider the filters as experts and select a part of them to activate some specific layers.
-Li et al.\cite{li2021dynamic} propose the Dynamic Slimmable Network to divide the inputs into easy and hard samples and then design a dynamic network to predict samples' type.
-Veit et al.\cite{veit2018convolutional} and Wang et al.\cite{wang2018skipnet} design to dynamically skip the residual structure and reduce the calculation cost.
+Li et al. \cite{li2021dynamic} propose the Dynamic Slimmable Network to divide the inputs into easy and hard samples and then design a dynamic network to predict the samples' type.
+Veit et al. \cite{veit2018convolutional} and Wang et al. \cite{wang2018skipnet} design to dynamically skip the residual structure and reduce the calculation cost.

-Recently, the adversarial robustness of dynamic networks is evaluated \cite{haque2020ilfo,hong2021panda,hu2020triple}. \cite{haque2020ilfo} is the first work to show the vulnerability of dynamic networks.
-Hu et al.\cite{hu2020triple} argue that triple wins can be obtain for the accuracy, robustness, and efficiency via a multi-exit dynamic network.
-However, Hong et al. \cite{hong2021panda} show that the efficiency of this multi-exit network can be reduced by the proposed slowdown attack.
-Some methods named transductive defenses \cite{wang2021fighting,wu2020adversarial} update the network's parameters in the evaluation process to dynamically defend against adversarial examples.
+Recently, the adversarial robustness of dynamic networks has been evaluated \cite{haque2020ilfo,hong2021panda,hu2020triple}, where \cite{haque2020ilfo} is the first work to show the vulnerability of dynamic networks.
+Hu et al.\cite{hu2020triple} argue that triple wins can be obtained for accuracy, robustness, and efficiency via a multi-exit dynamic network.
+However, Hong et al. \cite{hong2021panda} show that the efficiency of the multi-exit network can be reduced by the proposed slowdown attack.
+Transductive defenses \cite{wang2021fighting,wu2020adversarial} update the network's parameters in the testing process to dynamically defend against adversarial examples.

 We are different from the above works as follows: (1) we aim at defense rather than attacks like \cite{haque2020ilfo,hong2021panda}.
 (2) we focus on dynamically adjusting the network's weights rather than utilizing the multi-exit layers like \cite{hu2020triple}.
-The motivation of our method is based on the filter's weight observation in Figure \ref{distribution}, which has different defense mechanism with \cite{hu2020triple}.
-(3) During the testing phase, our method does not need to update the parameters, which is obviously different from transductive defenses \cite{wang2021fighting,wu2020adversarial}.
+The motivation of our method is based on the filter's weight observation in Figure \ref{distribution}, which has a different defense mechanism with \cite{hu2020triple}.
+(3) During the testing phase, our method does not need to update the model parameters, which is obviously different from transductive defenses \cite{wang2021fighting,wu2020adversarial}.